 What is a six-monthly review?

-You should treat this like the reviews you would expect to undertake in employment whereby you set goals and objectives and reflect on your achievement of these.
+You should treat the review process like you would expect to undertake in employment whereby you set goals and objectives and reflect on your achievement of these.
 This is also an opportunity to make sure that things are working well for you and the supervisory team so please do make use of the opportunity to raise any concerns you may have.

 What are the outcomes of a six-monthly review?